 Day Five — 30-40 km (easy to moderate)

 Today you leave the Adriatic behind and explore Puglia’s Ionian coast.
 You’ll encounter flat countryside and a lush panorama as you journey along the western tip of Italy’s heel.
 Perhaps we’ll stop for a swim with the Naiads in the sparkling sea; if we do, keep your eyes peeled for fossils.
 With luck, the winds will be in our favour and you’ll end your day with an afternoon ride along Gallipoli Bay.
 Lodging: Masseria Santa Teresa.

 Day Six — Van shuttle from Santa Teresa to Lecce (plus city tour)

 The end point of the Appian Way is the refined city of Lecce — the Florence of the South — where cyclists outnumber cars and Vespas.
 According to local legend, Lecce was founded during the Trojan War, and it’s now the region’s economic and agricultural center, dealing in olive oils, wines and ceramics.
 As for its own natural resources, they export Lecce stone, a malleable limestone perfect for sculpture and carving, as well as formidable opera singers and footballers.
 A guided tour of this small city with its particular brand of Baroque architecture, barocco leccese, will wrap up another amazing day.
 But not before enjoying our final farewell dinner together in one of our favourite restaurants of the area.
-Lodging: Eos Hotel.
+Lodgings: Eos Hotel or https://www.